reversesigh/alter_desktop/README.md

 Create an unofficial [ALTER](https://altermail.live/) desktop application by wrapping with [`nativefier`](https://github.com/nativefier/nativefier).

 Feel free to message me after installing and logging in to test it out: `az4jnb2ngz`

-**A note on Keplr/Ledger** - Keplr support is unlikely in the near future due to limitations of Electronc.
-However if ALTER ever supports Ledger Web directly it may be possible.
-Currently investigating by wrapping a similar app using Comostation Web Wallet.

 ____________________